uc-cdis/gen3.org/gen3/docs/gen3-resources/user-guide/access-data.md

 ## Download Files Using the Gen3-client
 The gen3-client provides an easy-to-use, command-line interface for uploading and downloading data files to and from a Gen3 data commons from the terminal or command prompt, respectively.
 In some systems "download" may be restricted to only within a Gen3 Workspace.
+Note that Gen3 also comes with an SDK tool that can perform many of the same functions as the client for downloading along with many other features not found in the client.
+You can read more about the Python SDK tool [here][sdk_github].

 This guide has the following sections: